 7. Immerse yourself in Robert Burns

 The town of Ayr is all about Robert Burns!
-Start off by parking in the museum car park.
+Start off by parking in the Robert Burns museum car park.
 It is a very modern museum and quite interactive and digitally friendly.
 The Burns monument and gardens are walking distance nearby.
+A focus on Robert Burns makes for one of the great days out Ayrshire.

 Then across the road is the graveyard where Robert Burn’s father is buried.
 Robert Burns is buried at St Michael’s Churchyard in Dumfries.
 The road that this is on has been called the Poet’s Path.
 This road leading down to Burns Cottage.Save Time & Stress - buy your Robert Burns Museum ticket Now